-- This section must be completed with the amounts reflected in the 'Deductions/Contributions/Information' section of your Employee's Tax Certificate. - A 'Total Deductions/contributions' field under source code 4497 is included in the return: - Note: This information will be pre-populated, provided that the information has been submitted timeously to SARS by your employer
+This section must be completed with the amounts reflected in the 'Deductions/Contributions/Information' section of your Employee's Tax Certificate.

+A 'Total Deductions/contributions' field under source code 4497 is included in the return.

-- If you are completing your return via eFiling, the total amount will be calculated automatically from the deduction and contribution amounts that you have inserted. - If you are completing your return manually, the total amount that you must enter here is calculated by adding all the deductions/contributions entered on the return (Please ensure this amount is calculated correctly)
+- If you are completing your return via eFiling the total amount will be calculated automatically from the deduction and contribution amounts that you have inserted. - If you are completing your return manually, the total amount that you must enter here is calculated by adding all the deductions/contributions entered on the return (please ensure this amount is calculated correctly).